werat/werat.github.io/content/posts/2023-03-10-what-a-good-debugger-can-do/index.md

 ---
-title: "What a good debugger can do"
+title: "What a good debugger can do 🔥"
 date:   2023-03-10 12:00:00 +0100
 tags:
    - debugging